-If you are convicted of a domestic violence or assault offense, you will face harsh penalties and consequences that will have a serious impact on the rest of your life.
-You may face extensive jail time, expensive fines and fees, a damaged reputation, and the charge permanently being on your criminal record
+A domestic violence conviction means harsh penalties and consequences that will have a serious impact on the rest of your life.
+In and around Hamilton County, you may face jail time, fines, a damaged reputation, and a violent charge permanently attached to your criminal record

-Regardless of what happened in your case, it is understandable that you are probably scared and overwhelmed by the domestic violence charges that you are currently facing.
-You do not have go through this experience alone.
-Our Cincinnati domestic violence attorneys are here to provide their understanding, and legal counsel to help you.
+Regardless of what happened, you are probably scared and overwhelmed.
+You do not have to go through this experience alone.
+Our Cincinnati domestic violence attorneys are here to provide understanding, and legal counsel to help you.

-- Assault — Assault can happen in any kind of situation where another individual was hurt or threatened with harm, even if you did not intend for harm to occur.
-Most people never envision themselves facing assault charges.
-Assault charges can be complicated and often emotionally complex, difficult experiences, which is why it is important to consult with an experienced attorney as soon as possible.
-An assault conviction can result in serious penalties and consequences that will forever impact the rest of your life.
+- Assault — Assault can happen in any situation where another individual was hurt or threatened with harm.
+This includes domestic violence situations even if you did not intend for harm to occur.
+Most people never envision themselves facing assault charges, so it is important to consult with an experienced attorney as soon as possible.

-- Menacing and Stalking — Generally, menacing or stalking occurs if you repeatedly behave in a way that has convinced another person that you were going to cause them mental or emotional distress, physically harm or put them in danger, you urged someone else to engage in such behavior through electronic communication, or you had sexual motivations in addition to the previously stated behaviors.
+- Menacing and Stalking — Generally, menacing or stalking occurs if you repeatedly behave in a way that has convinced another person that you are going to cause them mental or emotional distress, physical harm, or urged someone else to engage in such behavior, or you had sexual motivations in addition to the previously stated behaviors.